eloquence/lib.reviews/README.md

 You can customize your development configuration by copying `config/default.json5` to `config/development.json5`.
 Finally, run `npm start` and visit `localhost` at the configured port number.

+The startup scripts use [pm2](https://www.npmjs.com/package/pm2), which you can safely install globally alongside the local version.
+It's a handy tool that keeps the process running in the background, balances it across multiple cores if available, lets you manage log files, etc. If for any reason you just want to run the server without pm2, you can always fire up `node bin/www` instead.

 Any pull requests must be under the [CC-0 License](./LICENSE).
 This project has adopted a [code of conduct](./CODE_OF_CONDUCT.md) to make sure all contributors